Introduction: Why Game AI Needs Pathfinding

 NavigationRegion2D: Add aNavigationRegion2Dnode to the scene tree. - Create

-NavigationPolygon: In theNavigationRegion2Dinspector, create a newNavigationPolygonresource and edit it to cover the movable parts of the map. - Prepare AI Character: Add a
+NavigationPolygon: In theNavigationRegion2Dinspector, create a newNavigationPolygonresource and edit it to cover the navigable parts of the map. - Prepare AI Character: Add a

 NavigationAgent2Dnode as a child of the enemy AI's root node (e.g.,CharacterBody2D).